xandyk/bitz-prize/README.md

 "start": "next start"
 ```

-- Create a 'pages' directory inside your project
+- Create a ' pages ' directory inside your project

-- Populate './pages/inde.js' with the following contents:
+- Populate ' ./pages/inde.js ' with the following contents:

 ```sh
 HomePage() => {